 At this level, pupils’ progress is regularly assessed in order to set individual targets for raising attainment.
 Using a wide variety of teaching and learning styles, we aim to nurture each pupil in order to lay the foundations for further studies as well as boosting confidence and encourage a love of the subject.

-Key Stage 4 (years 10 and 11): History is a popular GCSE option and, with the new History syllabus, provides an opportunity for our boys to study many of the key political, social and economic developments.
+Key Stage 4 (years 10 and 11): History is a popular GCSE option and provides an opportunity for our boys to study many of the key political, social and economic developments.
 Topics include Britain and Europe, Norman and Medieval England, Crime and Punishment, Migration and Empires, Modern World History, which examines 20th Century International Relations including democracy and dictatorship in Germany and the role of key individuals in shaping change in Europe.
 The course aims to provide pupils with an historical context for their work and to offer an essential background understanding to many current world problems.
 EDEXCEL is our examining body.

 The AS level comprises two units, covering a variety of periods drawn from the last 1,000 years of British, European and World history.
 In one unit, students are examined by means of the traditional essay format.
-The second unit is a Document Study in which students learn how to interpret and evaluate historical sources and use them to asses a historical problem.
-Options include Anglo-Saxon England and Norman England, the Crusades, Wars of the Roses, the Tudor period, Nazi Germany, Britain in the 20th Century, the Russian Revolution and the Stalinist era.
+The second unit is a Document Study in which students learn how to interpret and evaluate historical sources.
+Students have the opportunity to study subjects such as the French Revolution, the Industrial Revolution and the Russian Revolution.

-A2 Level In the second year of study, there is an examined unit and a researched historical enquiry of their choice based on historical interpretation his to complete.
+At A2 Level, in the second year of study, there is an examined unit and a researched historical enquiry of their choice based on historical interpretation to complete.
 This encourages and enables students to extend the depth and scope of their interest in History.
-Options include the Anglo-Saxons, Tudor England, Industrialisation and Social Change, the Changing Nature of Warfare and Nazi Germany.
+Options include an in-depth study of the causes of the First World War and anti-Semitism and the Holocaust.

 Literacy in History